1. Home

 If you have ceiling fans, they can be used for home comfort and HVAC efficiency.
 Ceiling fans don’t actually change the temperature inside, they simply make it feel cooler or warmer by up to four degrees.

-We typically use ceiling fans to make a room feel cooler, but you can use ceiling fans year-round.
-In the cooler months, you can reverse the fan and move warmer air down (heat rises, as you might know from elementary school science) so it feels warmer where you are.
+In the cooler months, you can reverse the fan and move warmer air near the ceiling down so it feels warmer where you are.

 Improve your insulation

-This might mean you have to install insulation in the first place.
-It could be you need to check insulation levels and coverage and add to it.
+This might mean you have to install insulation for the first time or just check insulation levels and add to them.
 It could be you need to check other parts of the envelope of your house and address leaks there.

 Credit US Environmental Protection Agency